blackdogit/connectiq-apps/MyDistanceHome/README.md

 This does not require any additional information apart from what is currently (by 1.0.0) is available in Toybox.Activity.Info.

+Connect IQ Description
+-
+If you are running in the woods or if you are walking the dog, it is very nice to know how far you have back to the starting point - and very likely your house or your car.
+This small data field will continuously show the distance and direction to the starting point - e.g. the location where you started the current activity.

 Notes
 -----